Research Support Fund

 In May 2015, Memorial University prepared a Communications Strategy to support and acknowledge the funding provided through the Research Support Fund during the grant period.

-Performance indicators and target outcomes
+Performance indicators and target outcomes (for current fiscal year)

 Overview of allocation of grant funds at Memorial